Wanguifiona/Github-search/README.md

 #  GITHUB SEARCH.

-This is a web application that one can use to search for users name and repository and information on Github.
+This is a web application that one can use to search for users name and repository and information on Github and get the users information on GiTHUB SEARCH.

 ### Author